RiaanSchultz/RecipesApi/README.md

 # Recipes API

 ### Startup
 This spring boot API can be startup up by simply running the default start configuration in your IDE and running a MongoDB in the default port.
+Please add a database named 'Recipes', and a collection named 'Recipe'.
 If a different URL or port is used, please update the following property in the applications.properties file: spring.data.mongodb.uri=mongodb://localhost:27017/Recipes